USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 #### Defining ISAM Tags for In-line Sources.

 The CMAQ model allows several types of emissions that are calculated in-line or during a model simulation instead of provided by the user as inputs.
 A simulations can use all of these inline emissions and ISAM can calculate apportionment from these sources.
-The former is done by supplying the appropriate emissions stream(s) keyword(s) in the EMIS STREAM(S) field of the emissions control file.
+The former is done by setting appropriate emissions options in the CMAQ runscript.
+For ISAM to calculate apportionment for an in-line source, the isam control file needs to define a tagname using the correct stream name.
 The below table lists currently supported inline emissions streams in CMAQ:

 |**Emission Stream Name**|**Inline Emissions Source**|
 |-----------|------------------------|